 The advantages of training on a synthetic track are that it provides a comfortable surface and an accurately measured distance.
 The disadvantages are that running long repetitions on a track can be boring; some slower runners can be intimidated at being repeatedly overtaken by faster runners; and that you have to pay an admission fee.

-The total length of the sessions is usually about three miles and the recovery is fairly short.
+The total length of the sessions is usually 4000 metres and the recovery is fairly short.
 Runners are encouraged to run the repetitions slightly faster than their 10km race pace.
 Runners who find the recovery to be too short are encouraged to do only the first part of each rep: our coaches can give individual advice.
-The 400m and 300m reps are slightly faster again (ie they are slightly more anaerobic than the longer-distance reps).
+The 400m reps are slightly faster again (ie they are slightly more anaerobic than the longer-distance reps).

 Grass is the most natural surface to train on.
 The main disadvantage is that running fast in a public park is likely to attract the attention of any dogs in the vicinity.
 It is also possible to sprain an ankle on a tree-root.
 And, as with road repetitions, some runners can overestimate the distance of each repetition.

 Striders offer regular sessions on grass on Tuesday evenings from April to August, starting at 7.30pm.
 Some of these are on a grass track in Coombe playing fields (although this is not always available).

 Most coaches recommend that athletes should do some fast running up hills.
 Sprinters tend to run fast up relatively gentle hills with a fairly long recovery (and don’t do hill training during their track season).
 But most coaches of long-distance runners recommend sessions of continuous running (ie running hard up a hill and relatively gently down it).
 Being on the edge of the North Downs, Striders have plenty of hills close at hand.
 Among the popular off-road hills are: